Nkaleth/best_sellers_books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse<br>
+I would like to thank to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the original design.<br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->